lsst-dm/dm_dev_guide/services/software.rst

 A shared software stack on the GPFS file systems has been provided and is maintained by Science Pipelines and is available under :file:`/software/lsstsw`.

-We provide a ready-to-use “shared” version of the LSST software stack to enable developers to get up and running quickly with no installation step.
+We provide this ready-to-use “shared” version of the LSST software stack to enable developers to get up and running quickly with no installation step.
 The shared stack includes a fully-fledged Miniconda-based Python environment, a selection of additional development tools, and a selection of builds of the lsst_distrib meta-package.
-It is located on GPFS-based network storage; as such, it is cross-mounted across a variety of Rubin Observatory development systems at the Data Facility including those configured as part of the `HTCondor pool`_ and :doc:`Verification Cluster <verification>`.
+It is located on GPFS-based network storage; as such, it is cross-mounted across a variety of Rubin Observatory development systems at the Data Facility including those configured as part of the :ref:`batch-condor` and :ref:`batch-slurm`.
 The currently stack is regularly updated to include the latest weekly release, which is tagged as ``current``.

 The following stacks are currently being updated: